 I assumed a plumber would come out, but our builder, John, who is running the show around here assured me it was an easy job that I could do myself, thus saving a few hundred dollars.
 John is seriously the bomb dot com and I will absolutely hire him again in the future.
 He has been great to work with.

-He told me to go to Home Depot and buy a product called SharkBite.
+He told me to go to our local hardware store and buy a product called SharkBite.
 They make copper pipe fittings that don’t need to be soldered.
 You just push the fitting on and it “bites” the pipe and creates a seal.
 I was sold.
 Done and done.

 Before doing plumbing work you need to shut off the main water to the house.
 I taught Travis how to shut off the water and gave him a quick course in plumbing.
 Our house only has a shutoff at the road.
 Some have a 2nd near the house.